-This one bowl cake recipe is so easy to make and delicious.
-Made with cooking oil instead of butter.
+Made with cooking oil instead of butter this cake recipe is so easy to make and delicious.

-The almond extract enhances the already delicious orange flavour of the cake.
+The almond extract enhances the already delicious orange flavor of the cake.

 This is the orange cake I remember making with my mom.
 It’s a real bowl licker.
 Thank goodness she still had the recipe.
 This recipe has been kicking around for 40 years at least.